Property404/trout/doc/PlayerScene.md

 <a name="PlayerScene+addInteraction"></a>

 ### playerScene.addInteraction(label, action)
-Bind callbacks to particular fixture_definitions w/label
+Bind callbacks to particular prefixtures w/label
 To be executed when user presses space or enter or something like that near the fixture